Spectre-63/portfolio-blog/src/content/blog/session-ingest-pipeline-evolution.md

 ## What We Found When We Actually Looked

-OpenBrain had been ingesting documents for months.
+OpenBrain had been ingesting documents for a couple of weeks.
 Study notes, PDFs, web pages, Word docs — all going into Supabase pgvector, all queryable.
 The retrieval eval was running at 96.9%.
 From the outside, it worked.

 Then I actually read the ingest code.